 NOAA staff involved in the data compilation to inform the 5-year status review of CRB salmon and steelhead populations continue to participate in the CAP and StreamNet committees and teams to inform the content of the CAX to support their data needs.
-NOAA Fisheries uses the natural origin CRB salmon and steelhead indicators currently reported through the Fish HLI map query (e.g., adult spawner abundance and productivity) to inform their status reviews and delisting decisions.
-The CAP's Fish HLI (CAX data system) have greatly reduced the time and effort required by NOAA Fisheries staff to obtain and process data for their CRB ESA status assessments.
-StreamNet staff continued to assist NOAA staff and respond to their requests during 2020.
+NOAA Fisheries uses the natural origin CRB salmon and steelhead indicators currently reported through CAP Fish HLIs map query (e.g., adult spawner abundance and productivity) to inform their status reviews and delisting decisions.
+The CAP's Fish HLI have greatly reduced the time and effort required by NOAA Fisheries staff to obtain and process data for their CRB ESA status assessments.
+StreamNet staff continued to assist NOAA staff and respond to their requests during this calendar year.
+The recent, and increasing use of StreamNet to access broader expertise via the PNAMP FMWG to address needed improvements to data accessed from StreamNet is also serving to inform changes to better support reporting and decision-making needs.

-StreamNet Staff continued to provide support in 2020 to NPCC staff and their Program Tracker contractors.
-NPCC staff continued throughout 2020 to use and rely on the Protected Areas mapper and associated database and documentation to inform their decisions related to whether proposed new hydroelectricity development is consistent with the NPCC FW Program policy.
+StreamNet Staff continued to provide support to NPCC staff and their Program Tracker contractors.
+NPCC staff continued throughout to use and rely on the Protected Areas mapper and associated database and documentation to inform their decisions related to whether proposed new hydroelectricity development is consistent with the NPCC FW Program policy.
 Furthermore, StreamNet databases and maps supports the NPCC FW Program reporting needs related to tracking the status of the basin's fish and wildlife resources (2014 FW Program Part Two, section V), reporting on the program's approved high-level indicators (2014 FW Program Appendix E), and tracking progress towards Program goals, objectives and indicators (2014 FW Program Appendix D and its draft 2020 Addendum Part 1A).
-NPCC also has several online reporting tools that relies on StreamNet's Fish Monitoring Data query and the Fish HLI query including:
+NPCC also has several online reporting tools that rely on StreamNet maintains an API that allows NPCC to retrieve, in an automated way, data from the CAP Fish HLIs and specific sets of detailed Fish Monitoring Data "trend" for use in NPCC online reporting tools.
+During this calendar year, NPCC requested StreamNet assistance in displaying CAP Fish HLIs in groupings aligning with the MAFAC SPI for adult salmon and steelhead associated with the 2020 Addendum.
+Recommendations on improving the map query for this purpose were discussed and supported by the StreamNet Executive Committee during its September meeting.
+Additional work has been initiated leveraging a FMWG Task Group to further inform how the CAP Fish HLIs data can be organized/displayed to support these MAFAC SPIs.